Zare Markovski

-Zare Markovski (Заре Марковски; born October 28, 1960, in Skopje) is a Macedonian former professional basketball player and head coach.
+Zare Markovski was born October 28, 1960, in Skopje) is a Skopjan former professional basketball player and head coach.

 Career

 Zare Markovski as player played in KK Rabotnički and MZT Skopje.
 His career as a player was short.
 At the age of 23 he started working with the youth in KK Rabotnički.
 Later in 1988 he was named as head coach of the same team.